paulsubarna/CONFEDMADE/README.md

 ```

 ## Run Experiments
-To reproduce experiments, please execute `train_mnist.sh` file in the `scripts` folder, or you may run the following comamnd line directly:
+To reproduce experiments, please execute `train_mnist.sh` file, or you may run the following comamnd line directly:

 ```bash
 python3 ../main.py --gpu 0,1,2 \